damonto/telegram-sms/README.md

 sudo ./telegram-sms --bot-token=YourTelegramToken --admin-id=YourTelegramChatID
 ```

-#### QMI (Optional)
+#### QMI

-Since the new version of `libqmi` has not been officially released and `lpac` doesn't provide a binary with the built-in QMI driver, you will need to compile `libqmi` and `lpac` manually.
+Since the new version of `libqmi` has not been officially released, you will need to compile `libqmi` manually.

-For detailed build instructions, refer to [libqmi's official documentation](https://modemmanager.org/docs/libqmi/building/building-meson/) and [lpac's official documentation](https://github.com/estkme-group/lpac/blob/main/docs/DEVELOPERS.md)
+For detailed build instructions, refer to [libqmi's official documentation](https://modemmanager.org/docs/libqmi/building/building-meson/).

-#### 1. Compile and Install `libqmi`

 If you already have `libqmi` version **1.35.5** or later installed, you can skip this step.